ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **Third Position**

 For the third time step, it again runs the Decoder twice as before.
-Along with the “<START>” token in the first position, it forces the input of the second position and third positions to be “A” and “B” respectively in the first Decoder run.
+Along with the “&lt;START&gt;” token in the first position, it forces the input of the second position and third positions to be “A” and “B” respectively in the first Decoder run.
 In the second Decoder run, it forces the input of the second position and third positions to be “A” and “E” respectively.

 ![Character probabilities for the third position (Image by Author)]({{ site.baseurl }}/assets/images/BeamSearch/Beam-4.png)